covertbert/sassdoc.github.io/gulp/index.md

 ## Introduction

-Starting from version `2.0` and higher SassDoc is able to integrate directly in your [Gulp][gulpjs] pipelines without any plugin.
-In such the [gulp-sassdoc] plugin has been deprecated.
+Starting from version `2.0` and higher SassDoc is able to integrate directly into your [Gulp][gulpjs] pipelines without any plugin.
+As such, the [gulp-sassdoc] plugin has been deprecated.

-If you haven't used [Gulp][gulpjs] before, be sure to check out the [Getting started] guide, as it explains how to create a Gulpfile as well as install and use Gulp plugins.
+If you haven't used [Gulp][gulpjs] before be sure to check out the [Getting started] guide, as it explains how to create a Gulpfile as well as install and use Gulp plugins.

 ## Examples